DOPPLER: Dual-Policy Learning for Device Assignment in Asynchronous Dataflow Graphs: More Ablation Studies

 \subsection{Message-Passing Ablation Studies}

-To enhance training efficiency for large computation graphs, we apply a message-passing round on the graph once per MDP episode instead of once per MDP step.
-For applying message-passing once per MDP step, this means that the number of message-passing rounds per episode equals the number of nodes in the graph. \textbf{We hypothesize that this modification has a negligible impact on \textsc{Doppler}'s convergence but significantly reduces training time--proportional to the number of nodes in the computation graph.} We conduct this ablation study on the \texttt{ChainMM} computation graph using the simulator to save time, since per-step message-passing incurs prohibitively high training costs.
+To enhance training efficiency for large computation graphs, we apply message passing on the graph once per MDP episode instead of once per MDP step.
+When message passing is applied once per MDP step, the number of message-passing rounds per episode equals the number of nodes in the graph. \textbf{We hypothesize that this modification has a negligible impact on \textsc{Doppler}'s convergence but significantly reduces training time—proportional to the number of nodes in the computation graph.} We conduct this ablation study on the \texttt{ChainMM} computation graph using the simulator to save time, since per-step message passing incurs prohibitively high training costs.

 In each MDP step within an episode, we assign a device to the currently selected node.
 Therefore, for the \textsc{Doppler}-SIM-mpnn-per-step approach, the number of message-passing rounds per episode equals the number of nodes in the computation graph.
 The \texttt{ChainMM} computation graph consists of 112 nodes.
 Table \ref{mpnn-per-step-ablation} shows that the best assignments--reported in the first row by their running times--were found at episode 3425 for \textsc{Doppler}-SIM and at episode 963 for \textsc{Doppler}-SIM-mpnn-per-step.
 Although the best assignment was found in fewer episodes with \textsc{Doppler}-SIM-mpnn-per-step, completing 963 episodes took significantly more wall-clock time than 3425 episodes for \textsc{Doppler}-SIM, because message-passing took the majority of time during training.